 Students take modules to the value of 120 credits with a minimum of 90 credits at level 6 in History.
 60 credits must come from a Special Subject (either offered by the School or by another college within the University).
 The Special Subject requires extensive use of primary sources.
-Final year students are not permitted to take level 4 modules.
-All module choices are made with the quidance of the student's personal adviser in the School.
+Final year students may take up to 30 credits at level 5 but are not permitted to take level 4 modules.
+All module choices are made with the guidance of the student's personal adviser in the School.